dragonwasrobot/dragonwasrobot.github.io/content/projects.md

 centered around three distinct representations for bytes as decimal, hexadecimal and binary values, respectively.

-The project was create to aid developers who either want to rapidly prototype a parser for a binary format, and would prefer to do this from the comforts of an Emacs buffer, or simply want become better acquainted with bytes as a fundamental building block for software development and how these can be manipulated and represented.
+The project was create to aid software engineers who either want to rapidly prototype a parser for a binary format, and would prefer to do this from the comforts of an Emacs buffer, or simply want become better acquainted with bytes as a fundamental building block for software engineering and how these can be manipulated and represented.

 #### Links